Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

 -

-Russian missile strikes in eastern Ukraine tear through buildings and bury families in rubble
+Russian missile strikes in eastern Ukraine rip through buildings, kill 2 and bury families in rubble

-Russian missiles tore through apartment buildings in eastern Ukraine's Donetsk region, local officials said Thursday, killing at least one person and burying families under rubble as the Kremlin's forces continued to pound the fiercely contested area with long-range weapons.
+Russian missiles tore through apartment buildings in eastern Ukraine's Donetsk region, local officials said Thursday, killing at least two people and burying families under rubble as the Kremlin's forces continued to pound the fiercely contested area with long-range weapons.

 -